The Islamic heritage of Italy

 Discover all our halal-friendly properties in Venice.

-Naples is the cobblestone time capsule, home of Mount Vesuvius, Pompeii and Neapolitan pizza.
+Naples is the cobblestoned time capsule, home of Mount Vesuvius, Pompeii and Neapolitan pizza.
 It was also home to Cem Sultan, a pretender to the Ottoman throne in the 15th century.
 Although he was a Muslim, he was supported by the Pope and fled with his family to the Kingdom of Naples, where his male descendants were bestowed the title Principe de Sayd by the Pope in 1492.
 His family lived in Naples until the 17th century.

 Cem Sultan was a political pawn in a major religious conflict between the Ottoman ruler Bayezid II and Pope Innocent VIII.
-In return for Cem's confinement Sultan Bayezid promised not to launch attacks on Rhodes, Rome or Venice as part of their expansion across the Mediterranean.
+In return for Cem's confinement Sultan Bayezid promised not to launch attacks on Rhodes, Rome or Venice as part of his expansion across the Mediterranean.
 This was mutually beneficial, as it ensured that the Ottomans did not have to worry about a competitor supported by European forces, while also ensuring that Italy was safe from coastal attacks.

 Discover all our halal-friendly properties in Naples.